garygr2002/Rebalance/README.md

 ### Weight Bond

 The bond weight begins in column 151, and may be 6 characters long.
 Its content is a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to bonds.
 If this field, and that for other weights in the same rebalance level sum to 100, then the specified weight is actually a percent assigned to bonds.
-The bond weight is a level 1 weight category under all investments.
+The bond weight is a level 1 weight category.

 ### Weight Bond Corporate